zdzakic/booky/BOOKY_OVERVIEW.md

   - List of available services
   - View free time slots
   - Submit reservations
-  - Simple admin dashboard to view/manage reservations
+  - Simple admin dashboard to view/manage reservations and holidays
-- **UI Language:** Default is German (DE), with full i18n support for EN, IT, FR
+- **UI Language:** Default is German (DE), with full support for EN, IT, FR

 ---